yqni13/yqni13/README.md

 </h3>

 <p style="font-size: 18px;">
-A backend application to handle bug reports or support on request.
+A backend application to handle bug reports or support-tickets on request.
 The application will use (alpha version) PostgreSQL database and Cloudflare CDN to handle resources and full Docker/Jenkins setup to host on Render.
 Using NodeJS (Typescript) and TDD methodology for project development.
+Additional features: Api-Key authentication, rate-limiting and email-notifications.
 </p>

 <div style="margin-bottom: 75px;">